JustOptimize/ShowHiddenChannels/README.md

 - Restart Discord to complete the installation.
 - Enjoy the plugin!

-In addition you can also use the [PermissionsViewer](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/PermissionsViewer) plugin by [@rauenzi](https://github.com/rauenzi/) to see the channel permissions/access.
+In addition, you can also use the [PermissionsViewer](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/PermissionsViewer) plugin by [@rauenzi](https://github.com/rauenzi/) to see the channel permissions/access.

 ## Preview
 ![image](https://user-images.githubusercontent.com/54294419/225766894-48d40546-ed7a-4794-888f-f0aafba26100.png)